AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Ductal carcinoma insitu/Ch4_2nd.md

 future.
 Changes in your lifestyle include eating a mostly plant-based diet, exercising, limiting alcohol, and quitting smoking.
-Your care team can oႇer information and support on how to lower your risk.
+Your care team can order information and support on how to lower your risk.